13th March 2020 - 17th March 2020

 As huge crowds are expected, an early start (before 10am) is recommended – or alternatively head towards the end of the route.

 12 pm 17th March

 For the first time, Dublin’s Merrion Square will be transformed into a bustling Festival Village for the St. Patrick’s Festival.
-Running from March 16th to March 18th, the three-day Festival Village will boast fun-filled and action-packed events for all ages, as well as a world food market serving Irish and international dishes.
+Running from March 14th to March 17th, the four-day Festival Village will boast fun-filled and action-packed events for all ages, as well as a world food market serving Irish and international dishes.

 Look forward to a jam-packed programme that will feature science shows and workshops, live music, circus and street theatre performances, village hall talks, children’s readings and discos.
 If you’re keen to learn more about Irish culture, make sure to visit the Gaeltacht area.

 From stunning modern architecture to historic buildings, from art galleries to river trips, the Docklands truly has something for everyone.